 Pitfalls in statutory demands for both debtors and creditors

 The Court is not interested in the merits of that dispute.
 All it needs to determine before it sets aside a demand, as it regularly does, is that there is a serious question to be tried.
-Thus a creditor on a contested statutory demand can often incur a costs order.

 Consider your position and avoid insolvent trading

 There is one further point I ought to mention.
 If a demand is received by a company and the company is in financial difficulties, then it may be a trigger for that company's directors to consider their position.